MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Clients MUST consider an RR malformed if:

-* the parser reaches the end of the RDATA while parsing the SvcParams.
+* the parser reaches the end of the RDATA in a non-terminal state.
 * SvcParamKeys are not in strictly increasing numeric order.
 * the SvcParamValue for an SvcParamKey does not have the expected format.